ericgio/react-bootstrap-typeahead/docs/Upgrading.md

 This prop was deprecated in v5 and is now gone.
 Use `selectHint` instead.

 ### PopperJS upgraded to v2
 This should mostly be a transparent change.
-However, PopperJS now triggers the following warning in development when used with Bootstrap < 5:
+However, PopperJS now triggers the following warning in development:

 ```js
 Popper: CSS "margin" styles cannot be used to apply padding between the popper and its reference element or boundary.
 To replicate margin, use the `offset` modifier, as well as the `padding` option in the `preventOverflow` and `flip` modifiers.
 ```
 This is due to an [inherent conflict](https://github.com/react-bootstrap/react-bootstrap/issues/5081) between Bootstrap styles and PopperJS v2.
 There have been no observed issues in this library, but it's possible you may experience some visual glitches when the menu changes position.
+The warning should go away in a future major version when support for Bootstrap 4 is dropped.

 ### Refs can no longer be passed via `inputProps`
 If you need to access the input node, use the [public `getInput` method](Methods.md).